 An old hard drive, for example, can slow down everything to a crawl.
 You will notice slow startup speeds and certain programs loading slowly.

 Not enough RAM is another item that can cause huge slowdowns.
-It can cause unusually high hard drive activity and all-round poor performance.
+It can cause unusually high hard drive activity and all-around poor performance.

 Sometimes an overheating CPU can also be the cause.
 If you suspect your computer to be overheating, try cleaning the system out and reapply some new heat transfer compound on the CPU.

 Another option is to upgrade your motherboard, CPU, and RAM to do a full upgrade without replacing your drives and case, etc. Here’s an article we have on how to upgrade your motherboard and using your old drive.